david-pfx/PuzzleFAB/readme.md

 The Unity player is quite basic, compared to what Unity can achieve, but it can play games and it too has a few enhancements.
 The games are selected from the PuzzleScript demos, and show the range of what now works.

-The latest release adds support for flickscreen, zoomscreen and sound seeds, and fixes some bugs.
+The latest release adds support text objects and mouse.
+See 2048 and Picross games.

 # Licensing